TimoWilhelm/cloudflare-asset-worker/cli/README.md

 - **`entrypoint`** (string) - Main entry point module (required if using server code)
 - **`modulesDirectory`** (string) - Directory containing server modules (required if using server code)
 - **`compatibilityDate`** (string) - Cloudflare Workers compatibility date (default: `"2025-11-09"`)

+> **Note:** Total server code size (all modules combined) is limited to 10 MB.
+Exceeding this limit will cause deployment to fail.

 #### `config`